vuejs/vue-cli/docs/guide/mode-and-env.md

 ### Using Env Variables in Client-side Code

-Only variables that start with `VUE_APP_` will be statically embedded into the client bundle with `webpack.DefinePlugin`.
 You can access them in your application code:

 ``` js
 console.log(process.env.VUE_APP_SECRET)